EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-radiation effect on allocation = the same for GPP
+Sets the radiation effect on allocation equal to that for GPP.

 **Parameters**
 - None